CIT2202/user-authentication/README.md

 * The notes in *https://github.com/CIT2202/user-authentication/blob/master/sessions-cookies.md* should help you.

 ## Using a database
 Clearly, using a hard-coded email and password has major limitations.
 Next, think about how you can store user details in a database table instead.
+These will help you *https://github.com/CIT2202/user-authentication/blob/master/authentication_authorisation.md*

 ### Hashing passwords
 We should never store passwords as plain text.
 Open *hashing.php* see how PHP generates password hashes.